-California is already a leader in supporting the educational stability for students in foster care and every LEA has identified a POC in accordance with EC Section 48853.5, irrespective of the corresponding identification of a POC by the corresponding child welfare agency.
-The California Department of Education (CDE) encourages LEAs to build upon this success, by proactively reaching out to the local child welfare agency to begin or continue a process of ongoing interagency collaboration, which may or may not include child welfare appointing a POC.
+California is already a leader in supporting the educational stability for students in foster care and every local educational agency (LEA) has identified a "Point of Contact" (POC) in accordance with California Education Code Section 48853.5, irrespective of the corresponding identification of a POC by the corresponding child welfare agency.
+The California Department of Education encourages LEAs to build upon this success, by proactively reaching out to the local child welfare agency to begin or continue a process of ongoing interagency collaboration, which may or may not include child welfare appointing a POC.

 When must these Every Student Succeeds Act requirements be implemented?

-These educational stability requirements for students in foster care took effect on December 10, 2016, one year after the enactment of ESSA.
+These educational stability requirements for students in foster care took effect on December 10, 2016, one year after the enactment of the Every Student Succeeds Act.
 This timeline has been documented in two “Dear Colleague Letters” from the U.S. Department of Education.